 Early Action Rainfall (EAR) Watch

-For November 2020 to January 2021, "High Chance Dry" alerts are in place for all northern Cook Island sites – Penrhyn, Rakahanga and Pukapuka.
-For the Southern Group, there are "High Chance Wet" alerts for Mauke and Manuae, and "Medium Chance Wet" alerts for Aitutaki, Mangia and Rarotonga.
+For April to June 2021, "High Chance Dry" alerts are in place for all northern Cook Islands sites (Penrhyn, Rakahanga and Pukapuka).
+For the southern Cook Islands, Mauke, Mitiaro and Manuae have "High Chance Wet" alerts, while most other islands have "Medium Chance Wet" alerts, with the exception of a "Low Chance Wet" alert at Mangaia.
 See table/maps below for additional information.
-It is very likely the northernmost Cook Islands will transition into meteorological drought in the coming months.
 See status table below for potential impacts.